-At our annual meeting, shareholders will act upon the matters outlined in the notice of meeting on the cover page of this proxy statement, including the election of directors, the ratification of our independent registered public accounting firm, and an advisory vote on executive compensation.
-In addition, management will report on our performance during fiscal year 2018 and respond to questions from shareholders.
+At our annual meeting, shareholders will act upon the matters outlined in the notice of meeting on the cover page of this proxy statement, including the election of directors, the ratification of our independent registered public accounting firm, an advisory vote on executive compensation and an advisory vote on the frequency of holding future advisory votes on executive compensation.
+In addition, management will report on our performance during fiscal year 2017 and respond to questions from shareholders.